6th Infantry Regiment (United States): Pre-World War I

 The regiment returned to the United States, serving at Fort Sam Houston, Texas, from the end of 1898 until late July 1899, when it sailed to the Philippines aboard USAT Sherman to help quell the insurgents in the Philippine–American War.
 The Moro tribe was one of the toughest enemies the 6th had ever faced—every one of them fought to the death, and preferred to do it in hand-to-hand style.
-The regiment fought over fifty engagements, and it left with campaign streamers for JOLO, NEGROS in 1899, and PANAY in 1900.
+The regiment fought over 50 engagements and left with campaign streamers for JOLO, NEGROS in 1899, and PANAY in 1900.
 In March 1905, the regiment returned to the Philippines to fight the Moros again.
 For three days in 1906, elements of the regiment fought in the First Battle of Bud Dajo, one of the fiercest conflicts of the entire island campaign.
 The successful ending to the battle broke the Moro strength and ended the fighting in that part of the island.